United States and the Haitian Revolution

 The Haitian Revolution and the subsequent independence of Haiti as an independent state provoked mixed reactions in the United States.
 Among many white Americans, this led to uneasiness, instilling fears of racial instability on its own soil and possible problems with foreign relations and trade between the two countries.
-Among enslaved black Americans, it fueled hope that the principles of the recent American Revolution might be realized in their own liberation.
+Among enslaved African Americans, it fueled hope that the principles of the recent American Revolution might be realized in their own liberation.
 While the Haitian Revolution was occurring during the presidencies of George Washington and John Adams, members of the Federalist Party, including Alexander Hamilton, supported Toussaint Louverture and his revolution.
 Adams appointed Edward Stevens as U.S. consul-general to Haiti to forge a closer relationship between the two nations and express US support for Louverture's government.

 Hamilton urged Louverture to adopt an autocratic military dictatorship with hereditary rule, as he believed ex-slaves were incapable of democratic government.
 Hamilton advocated for closer diplomatic and economic relations between Haiti and the United States, but warned against formal diplomatic recognition.
 The U.S. started to become less diplomatic to Haiti under the presidency of Thomas Jefferson.
 Thomas Jefferson recognized that the revolution had the potential to cause an upheaval against slavery in the US not only by slaves, but by white abolitionists as well.
 Southern slaveholders feared the revolt might spread from the island of Hispaniola to their own plantations.
-Against this background and with the declared primary goal of maintaining social order in Haiti, the US, refused acknowledgement of Haitian independence until 1862.
+Against this background and with the declared primary goal of maintaining social order in Haiti, the US refused acknowledgement of Haitian independence until 1862.

 The US also embargoed trade with the nascent state.
 American merchants had conducted a substantial trade with the plantations on Hispaniola throughout the 18th century, the French-ruled territory providing nearly all of its sugar and coffee.
 However, once the Haitian slave population emancipated itself, the US was reluctant to continue trade for fear of upsetting the evicted French on one hand and its Southern slaveholders on the other.
 Despite this, there were anti-slavery advocates in northern cities who believed that consistency with the principles of the American Revolution — life, liberty and equality for all — demanded that the U.S. support the Haitian people.
-One outcome of the Haitian Revolution for the United States of America was the Louisiana Purchase.
+One outcome of the Haitian Revolution for the United States was the Louisiana Purchase.
 Having lost his control of the Caribbean landholding, Napoleon saw no further use for Louisiana.
 The U.S. was only interested in the New Orleans area; however, the revolution enabled the sale of the entire territory west of the Mississippi River for around $15 million.
 This purchase more than doubled US territory.